Exogenesis: Symphony: Release

+Critical reception

 The song has been acclaimed by critics.
 In a pre-release interview with the band, NME identified "Exogenesis" as one of the highlights of the album, describing it as "more bombastic than anything Muse have ever previously done" and revealing that it features "classical piano from Bellamy and a full orchestra throughout."
 French media source JudeBox reviewed the album before its release, comparing Bellamy's vocal performance to that of Radiohead frontman Thom Yorke and identifying classical composers Frédéric Chopin and Franz Liszt as influences for the symphony.
 Mojo quoted Bellamy as revealing that the song features an orchestra of over 40 musicians, while NME praised the "classical piece [...] put together by Matthew Bellamy over the course of many years" as the "Most astonishing and over-the-top of all" the songs on The Resistance.
 The feature article quoted bassist and backing vocalist Christopher Wolstenholme as saying the following on the song:

 You can always just take the band away from that track and just have the orchestral bit and it would still be beautiful.
 I just think it's a stunning piece of music and we've never done something like that before, where you've got all these songs that are in different movements.
 The orchestra were the main bit of the song and the band was more of a backdrop.
 The strings were at the forefront.
 It's fucking astonishing.

 Drummer Dominic Howard was quoted as adding the following to the description of "Exogenesis":

 It's a real journey that song as well.
 It's kind of... you can't really hear what Matt's singing in the first part much, but the whole song is about leaving the destructive planet we've created, leaving it behind to go populate somewhere else in the universe.
 So it's a big journey anyway, it's a big kind of filmic, visual journey as well.

-On possibly performing the song live, Bellamy was quoted simply as enthusiastically declaring that "We'll give it a go!"
-For most shows of The Resistance Tour, "Overture" has been a staple and is usually played at the start of an encore, leading into "Stockholm Syndrome".

-"Exogenesis: Symphony" was released on 17 April 2010 in the US on 12" vinyl only.